No items found.

 Common Mistakes:

-• Not dissolving the flour fully in the slurry.
-Whisk until completely smooth or the skirt will be lumpy and uneven.
+• Not dissolving the flour fully — whisk until completely smooth or the skirt will be lumpy and uneven.

-• Using too much slurry.
-The skirt should be thin and lacy, not thick and doughy.
-Stick to the exact ratio.
+• Using too much slurry — the skirt should be thin and lacy, not thick and doughy.

-• Lifting the lid too early.
-Steam is what cooks the dumplings through.
+• Lifting the lid too early — steam cooks the dumplings through.
 Keep the lid on until almost all water has evaporated.

-• Cooking on too low a heat.
-The pan needs to be medium-high to get a proper crispy skirt.
+• Cooking on too low a heat — the pan needs to be medium-high to develop a proper crispy skirt.

 Notes: